Lactantius: Other works

-Opera ("Works") A second edition printed in the monastery at Subiaco, Lazio, is still extant.
-It remained in Italy until the late eighteenth century, when it was known to be in the library of Prince Vincenzo Maria Carafa in Messina.
-The Bodleian Library in Oxford, England, acquired this volume in 1817.

 Later heritage

 For unclear reasons, he became considered somewhat heretical after his death.
 The Gelasian Decree of the 6th century condemns his work as apocryphal and not to be read.
 Renaissance humanists took a renewed interest in him, more for his elaborately rhetorical Latin style than for his theology.
 His works were copied in manuscript several times in the 15th century and were first printed in 1465 by the Germans Arnold Pannartz and Konrad Sweynheim at the Abbey of Subiaco.
 This edition was the first book printed in Italy to have a date of printing, as well as the first use of a Greek alphabet font anywhere, which was apparently produced in the course of printing, as the early pages leave Greek text blank.
 It was probably the fourth book ever printed in Italy.
 A copy of this edition was sold at auction in 2000 for more than $1 million.